olivierodo/bolibot/README.md

 # What If ?

+## I need to translate on a language not available.

+Please [create a issue](https://github.com/olivierodo/bolibot/issues/new) or send an email to the support team : support@bolingo.io

 ## I had a reaction to a message but the bot doesn't answer.

 The bot is a team memer as everyone else so the bot can only post on channel/group that he is invited.